 - Lack of ever having a driver’s license

-Operating a vehicle without a driver’s license holds different penalties and fines, depending on how many offenses you have.
+Operating a motor vehicle, without a driver’s license holds different penalties and fines, specific penalties, depending on serious offense and how many offenses you have.

-Keep in mind that driving with a suspended license during that time could lead to a second offense.
-Note: This first offense only applies to Georgia residents and not residents of another state passing through Georgia.
+Keep in mind that driving with a suspended or revoked’ license during that short period of time could lead to a second offense.
+Note: This first offense fine only applies to Georgia residents and not residents of another state passing through Georgia.

-If you have just moved to Georgia, you must apply for a Georgia driver’s license within 30 days.
+If you have an expired license and just moved to Georgia, you must apply for a Georgia driver’s license within 30 days.
 Failing to apply in time will lead to your current license’s expiration, no matter the printed expiration date on your out-of-state license.

 Second Through Fourth Offenses

-A second offense that occurs within five years of the first carries a hefty penalty.
+A second offense violation that occurs within five years of the first license show violation carries a hefty penalty.
 If you’re caught driving without license proof, you’ll face a fine between $1,000 to $2,500, ten days or more of jail time, and a longer suspension of your driver’s license.

-If the court convicts you of driving without a license within five years, the state of Georgia considers your second and third offenses as high and aggravated misdemeanors.
+If the court convicts you of a misdemeanor driving without a license within five years, the state of Georgia considers your misdemeanor second and subsequent offenses and misdemeanor third offenses as high and aggravated misdemeanors.

-You also face one to five years of prison time, a fine of $2,500 to $5,000, and a possible suspended or revoked license for life.
+You also face one to five years of prison time, a fine of $2,500 to $5,000, and a possible either suspended license or revoked license for life.

 Driving Without a License on You in Georgia

-As mentioned, driving without driving license credentials and forgetting your driver’s license at home are two separate situations.
-In this case, you have a valid driver’s license, but you’re not carrying it when an officer pulls you over in the state of Georgia.
+As mentioned, driving without driving your drivers’ license credentials and forgetting your driver’s license at home are two separate situations.
+In this case, you have a valid driver’s license, but you’re not carrying it when an officer pulls you over in the state of Georgia laws.

-Operating a motor vehicle without a driver’s license in your possession is against Georgia law.
-According to George code 40-5-29, you must carry a driver’s license while driving and present that license upon demand by a police officer.
+Operating a motor vehicle without a driver’s license in your immediate possession, person driving is against Georgia law.
+According to George code 40-5-29, you must carry a driver’s license while person driving and present that driver of license upon demand by a police officer.

-If you can’t, and the officer can verify that you have a license, you will face a fine of no more than $10 by the court.
+If you can’t, and the law enforcement officer can verify that you have a valid license there, you will face a fine of no more than $10 by the court.

 What If They Can’t Verify?

-If the police officer can’t verify that you have a valid driver’s license when they stop you, they could write you a ticket for driving without a license.
-In that event, you would go to court and present your driver’s license, so they reduce your charge, and you pay the fine.
+If the police officer can’t verify that you are driving and have a valid driver’s license on person, when they stop you, they could write you a ticket for you driving without a valid license.
+In that event, you would go to court and present your driver’s license on person, so they reduce your charge, and you pay the fine.

-On the other hand, if you can’t produce a license, valid on the date of the stop, you could face a more severe charge.
+On the other hand, if you can’t produce a license, valid on the date of the arrest or traffic stop, you could face a license suspension time a more severe charge.

 Non-Residents Driving Without a License in Georgia

-Non-residents driving in Georgia must also have a driver’s license that isn’t suspended or revoked.
-In fact, driving with an invalid license through Georgia opens up more problems for the driver and the court.
+Non-residents arrested and convicted of driving in Georgia must also have a driver’s license that isn’t suspended or whose license suspension been revoked.
+In fact, driving with an invalid license through Georgia opens up more problems for the convicted driver and the court.
 That’s because the court needs to assure the driver will appear for their court date.

-In that case, a police officer will probably arrest the offender, and they must post a bond.
-Failure to show could lead to jail time and the loss of bond money.
+In most states in that case, a police officer will probably arrest the offender, and they must post a bond.
+Failure to show could lead to jail time and the person to pay or loss of bond money.

 Accidents With an Unlicensed Driver

-People driving with a suspended license or an otherwise invalid license are more likely to leave the scene of an accident.
-Oftentimes, they don’t have valid insurance to drive their vehicle.
+People driving with a suspended license or an otherwise suspended or invalid license are more likely than drivers to leave the scene of an accident.
+Oftentimes, drivers with suspended or say they don’t have valid insurance to drive their vehicle.

-If you have an accident with an unlicensed driver, contact an attorney.
-You want to not only cover your expenses but ensure someone is looking out for your rights.
+If you have an accident with another driver or an unlicensed driver, contact an attorney.
+You want to not only have insurance coverage to cover your expenses but ensure someone is looking out for your rights.